Extension Master Gardeners

 Anyone age 18 or over who has an interest in horticulture can apply.
 If you want to improve your skills and knowledge and like to work with people, the Extension Master Gardener program may be for you!

-An Application must be submitted to your local Extension Office.
-Applications are due no later than December 31, 2017.
-A minimum of 10 people must be pre-registered to hold the program.
+Print the online Application and submit it to your local Extension Office.
+Applications are due no later than January 13, 2020.
+A minimum of 15 people must be pre-registered to hold the program.

-Upon review of the application, all applicants will be contacted.
+Upon review of the application, all applicants will be contacted by January 18, 2020.

-An enrollment fee of $90.00 covers the cost of all educational materials, 2 meals, snacks and a Master Gardener T-shirt.
+An enrollment fee of $110.00 covers the cost of all educational materials, 2 meals, snacks and a Master Gardener T-shirt.